 Spoiling your dog is not ideal, but a treat every now and then is more than welcome.
 Hopefully, you now have a better idea of what to give to your pet the next time he/she has followed and featured his/her best behavior.

 Make sure your dog always gets enough exercise by hiring a professional dog walker.
 We at TAILored Pet Services are more than happy to help.
-Call us now at 425-923-7791 or visit our website to see how we can be of assistance.
+Call us now at 425-923-7791 or browse our website to see how we can be of assistance.